top of page

 The engine of self-deception: When your selfish actions clash with your 'servant leader' self-image, your brain generates mental discomfort.
 To fix it, you rationalize the behavior rather than changing it.

-• When I mess up: It is because of the situation ("I yelled because I’m under a lot of stress right now").
+• When I mess up: It is because of the situation ("I micromanaged because the team is inexperienced and I was ensuring quality control").

-You must learn to insert a pause between the stimulus (the threat) and the response (the self-protection).
-That pause is where leadership lives.
-It is the moment you feel the anger rising and choose to ask a question instead of issuing a command.
+2. Deep Reflection (The Pause): You must learn to insert a pause between the stimulus (the threat) and the response (the self-protection).
+Leadership lives in that moment where you feel the anger rising and choose to ask a question instead of issuing a command.

 Frequently Asked Questions (FAQ)